fritzmatias/HomeWork/README.md

 # check out
-For a new Java Project inside this folder, check newJavaProjectTemplate/README.md
+For a new Java Project inside this folder, change to branch and check the branch ejercicios-java/README.md

 # How To work with my sub projects structure
 i.e: